peterGdot/Pyther.Json/readme.md

 ```

 ### JsonDateTime
-Allow to define a date/time format for a single property.
+Allows to define a date/time format for a single property.
 ```php
 use Pyther\Json\Attributes\JsonDateTime;